Recipes: Coconut Flour Pancakes

 Switching your eating to ‘clean’ can be hard.
 Not only is it difficult to find the right ingredients or the proper recipes, but you all of the sudden feel you have to give up your feel good favorites.
 Pancakes are the classic Canadian comfort food, and when you give up flours they become a big no-no.

-Coconut flour pancakes have become a Saturday morning brunch favorite in my house and topped with blueberry sauce and coconut milk whipped cream there is little to no guilt in eating them.
+Coconut flour pancakes have become a Saturday morning brunch favorite in my house and topped with blueberry sauce and coconut milk whipped cream there is little to no guilt in eating them and you can cook it with a good pan.
 The recipe below says it serves two, but I normally cut this recipe in half and still can’t finish them on my own.
 If you’re cooking for one, or even two, I would recommend starting with a half batter.

 1 cup milk (I use almond milk and have even used coconut milk)